amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

   }
 {% endcodeblock %}

-If the node already exists we don't want to overwrite it.
-So, we first check if it already exists and if it doesn't, then we create it.
+If the node already exists, we don't want to overwrite it.
+So, we first check if it already exists, and if it doesn't, then we create it.

 > The runtime of adding a vertex from a graph adjacency list is: *O(1)*